 This role involves selling tickets to shows at the Fringe HQ, answering questions, promoting shows, direct marketing (knowledge of Fringe events is a bonus but not essential) and helping out with odd jobs around the office.
 General tasks: answering questions, selling tickets, promoting the shows; direct marketing, public interaction, polite manners, customer service, basic cash handling, ticketing and eftpos (training required).
 The volunteers in this role need to remember they are the face of the Fringe and therefore be polite and enthusiastic.
 Their task is to be a friendly information giver.

 Crew (also known as Pack in / Pack out / Runner)

-This role involves working with the Bar & Duty manager to work behind the bar, selling and serving drinks and food at the Emerson’s Festival Theatre and assisting with odd jobs at the club to ensure that the bar/kitchen runs smoothly.
+This role involves working with the Bar & Duty manager to work behind the bar, selling and serving drinks and food and assisting with odd jobs at the club to ensure that the bar/kitchen runs smoothly.
 Enthusiasm and a good attitude are a must!
 Hospitality experience is really helpful but not essential as volunteers can be trained on the job.
 Volunteers in this role also need to be able to handle cash/eftpos & need to be able to work under pressure.